-Based on the true story of a Russian serial killer who, over many years, claimed victim to over 50 people.
-His victims were mostly under the age of 17.
+Based on the true story of a Russian serial killer who, over many years, claimed over 50 victims, mostly under the age of 17.
 In what was then a Communist state, the police investigations were hampered by bureaucracy, incompetence and those in power.
 The story is told from the viewpoint of the detective in charge of the case.
 Written by

 8 years.
 52 victims.
 1 killer.

 A subtle and clever device to mark time is employed by a succession of wall photographs depicting current premiers from Brezhnev to Gorbachev.
 See more